 Take the skills you learned on the Delamar Casualty and Character course to the next level with our Advanced course.

-The Advanced Casualty And Character Make-up Course will broaden your knowledge of casualty techniques, give you new ways to lend depth to your character make-up skills, and start you on the path to mastery in these areas of expertise.
+The Advanced Television & Film Make-up course will broaden your knowledge of casualty techniques, give you new ways to lend depth to your character make-up skills, and start you on the path to mastery in these areas of expertise.